-According to the amendment of the Company's articles of incorporation, no less than 3% of current-year profit income before tax excluding employee's compensation shall be distributed as employee compensation and no more than 5% of it as remuneration of directors.
-However, if the Company has an accumulated deficit, the profit should be used to offset the deficit.
-Compensation and remuneration shall be made by way of cash but may also be made by stock.
-The recipients of stock and cash may include the employees of the Company's affiliated companies who meet certain conditions decided by the Board of Directors of the Company.
+According to the amendment of the Company's articles of incorporation, no less than 3% of current-year profit before tax excluding employee compensation shall be distributed as employee compensation and no more than 5% of it as director remuneration.
+However, if the Company has an accumulated deficit, such profit should be used to offset the deficit.
+The recipients of employee compensation in the preceding paragraph in the form of stocks or cash include employees of affiliated companies who meet certain conditions.